LunarWatcher/auto-pairs/README.md

 Plug 'LunarWatcher/auto-pairs'
 ```

+### Versioning system (meta)

+This project roughly uses [semantic versioning](https://semver.org/spec/v2.0.0.html), with the minor exception that major version bumps may not be breaking in the sense that everything breaks, but introduces a set of features that significantly changes auto-pairs' functionality.

+Breaking API changes that affect code compatibility will never happen outside major version bumps (looking aside bugs).
+Additionally, the master branch is the main development branch and may therefore periodically break.
+While I do as many tests as I can before I push, there may still be bugs introduced on the main branch.
+If you want a stable (ish) experience, stick to tags.
+If you want updates when they're released, stick to the master branch.

 ## Differences from jiangmiao

 At this point, there's far too many differences to list all of them.
 Aside removing some variables (such as remapping `<C-h>`), and tweaking defaults, many additional variables have been added.
 Including changes by Krasjet, here's a short list of some of the things this fork does that upstream doesn't: